Death penalty (NCAA): Fresno Pacific men's and women's tennis

 Self-imposed "death penalties" have not been limited to Division I members.
 In May 2014, NCAA Division II member Fresno Pacific University shut down its men's and women's tennis programs for the 2014–15 school year after an internal investigation revealed multiple violations of NCAA rules.
-The NCAA required that Fresno Pacific spend an extra year of probationary NCAA membership before becoming a full Division II member, and the school later announced that both tennis teams would remain shuttered for 2015–16 as well.
-Tennis was reinstated in December 2017 for the women's team and then July 2020 for the men's, ahead of 2018–19 and 2021–22 respectively.
+The NCAA required that Fresno Pacific spend an extra year of probationary NCAA membership before becoming a full Division II member, and the school later announced that both of the tennis teams would be canceled for 2015–16 as well.
+Tennis was reinstated in December 2017 for the women's team and July 2020 for the men's, allowing them to restart play in 2018–19 and 2021–22 respectively.

+Notre Dame men's swimming and diving, 2024

+In August 2024, the University of Notre Dame suspended its men's swimming and diving team for at least the 2024–25 academic year following an external investigation that uncovered gambling and cultural violations.
+Team members were permitted to enter the NCAA transfer portal, though those who were implicated by the findings were subject to NCAA penalties.